swaters86/NCS-Customer-Portal/README.md

 NCS-Customer-Portal
 ===========

-Static templates that I helped created for NEWSCYCLE Solutions customers.
+Static templates that I help create for NEWSCYCLE Solutions.
 The purpose of this project was to create a customer portal for SalesForce

 I was asked to create two different layouts.
-I also added and customized a script for showing an "Alert" box.
+I also added a script for showing an "Alert" box which is based on the "Get URL Parameters" script: http://www.netlobo.com/url_query_string_javascript.html

 ## Live Examples